erasmus-without-paper/ewp-specs-api-omobilities/endpoints/index.md

 mobilities.
 This parameter MUST be required by the server even if it covers only a single institution.
 It is *not* repeatable.

+**By default**, the server returns all mobilities the requester *has access to* (regardless of their receiving partner, arrival date, nor status).
+This includes very old mobilities, and the cancelled ones.

 ### `receiving_hei_id` (repeatable, optional)